olgadet/workshop-ChIP-seq/labs/lab-processing.md

 * can you see any patterns with number of peaks detected and samples clustering?

 ### Reproducible peaks <a name="ReproduciblePeaks"></a>
-By checking for overlaps in the peak lists from different libraries one can detect peaks present in both libraries.
-This gives an idea which peaks are reproducible between replicates and can be done with
+By checking for overlaps in the peak lists from different libraries one can detect **peaks present across libraries**.
+This gives an idea on which peaks are **reproducible** between replicates and can be calculated in many ways, e.g. with
 [BEDTools](http://bedtools.readthedocs.org/en/latest/), a suite of utilities developed for manipulation of BED files.

 In the command used here the arguments are: